latelateef/whatsapp-bot-expense/readme.md

 # 💰 WhatsApp Expense Tracker Bot 🚀

-A smart, AI-powered WhatsApp bot built using **Node.js, Express, MongoDB, and Twilio** that helps you effortlessly track your expenses.
+A smart, AI-powered WhatsApp bot built using **Flask, SQLite, and LangChain Agents** that helps you effortlessly track your expenses.
 Just send a message like **"Spent 500rs on food"**, and it will log your expense, categorize it, and even alert you when you exceed your budget! ⚡

 ## ✨ Features

 ✅ **Expense Logging:** Just message your expense (e.g., _"Spent 500rs on groceries"_), and it will be recorded automatically. 📊

-🔎 **Smart NLP Understanding:** Powered by **Gemini AI**, it intelligently understands and processes your queries. 🤖
+🔎 **Smart NLP Understanding:** Powered by **LangChain Agents**, it intelligently understands and processes your queries. 🤖

 📅 **Date-wise Tracking:** Ask about expenses from _yesterday_, a specific _date_, or for a _category_. 🗂️